Bobsled worlds moved to Germany over coronavirus worries

 “Our strategy was to have less time spent in quarantine,” Groesswang said.

-Giving Lake Placid the 2025 world championships keeps the same timeline as would have been in place this year, that the Adirondack Mountain village plays host to worlds in the season immediately before an Olympics.
+Giving Lake Placid the 2025 world championships keeps the same timeline as would have been in place this year, with the Adirondack Mountain village playing host to worlds in the season immediately before an Olympics.

-Both world championship events in sliding for this winter have now been moved from North America.
-Luge’s world championships, which were scheduled for this coming February in Whistler, Canada, were moved earlier this month to a yet-to-be-announced site — also primarily because of concerns about quarantines for foreign athletes.

 Altenberg played host to bobsled and skeleton worlds this past season as well; Germany won gold medals in men’s skeleton, women’s skeleton, two-man bobsled and four-man bobsled.
 The other gold went to the U.S., with Kaillie Humphries driving to the women’s bobsled title.